angusmillar/SmartHealthCard/README.md

             true
             );

+      //Below is a single QR Code's raw data string QRCodeRawData = "shc:/567629595326546034602....etc";

+      //We must add it to a string list as you may have many if the payload was large and spread accross many QR Code images.
+      List<string> QRCodeRawDataList = new List<string>() { QRCodeRawData };

+      //Next we use the SmartHealthCardQRCodeDecoder to convert the set of QR Code data into its equivalent JWS token var SmartHealthCardQRCodeDecoder = new SmartHealthCard.QRCode.SmartHealthCardQRCodeDecoder();
+      string SmartHealthCardJwsToken = SmartHealthCardQRCodeDecoder.GetToken(QRCodeRawDataList);

       //Instantiate the SmartHealthCard Decoder
       SmartHealthCardDecoder Decoder = new SmartHealthCardDecoder();

       try
       {
-        //Decode and verify, returning an object model of the Smart Health Card, throws exceptions if not valid SmartHealthCardModel DecodedSmartHealthCardModel = await Decoder.DecodeAsync(SmartHealthCardJwsToken, Verify: true);
+        //Decode and verify the JWS, returning an object model of the Smart Health Card, throws exceptions if not valid SmartHealthCardModel DecodedSmartHealthCardModel = await Decoder.DecodeAsync(SmartHealthCardJwsToken, Verify: true);

         //Or decode without verifying, not recommended for production systems